holderdeord/hdo-enighet/README.md

 # hdo-enighet

-Visualize vote agreement in the Norwegian parliament.
+Visualize party agreement in the Norwegian parliament.

 ## Development